 The Manager is responsible for the day-to-day management and operations of the Fund.
 Certain series of the Fund pays the Manager a management fee for its services as described in the "Management Fee" section later in this document.
-The management fee is an annualized rate based on the net asset value of each series of the Fund.
+The management fee is an annualized rate based on the net asset value of each series of the Fund, accrued and calculated daily and paid monthly.